-As noted above financial assets that experience a significant increase in credit risk since initial recognition will be classified under stage 2 and the loss allowance calculation will change from 12 month ECLs to lifetime ECLs.
-In assessing whether a financial asset has experienced a significant increase in credit risk since initial recognition, the Group uses a combination of qualitative and backstop criteria including:
+As noted above financial assets that experience a significant increase in credit risk since initial recognition will be classified under stage 2 and the loss allowance calculation will change from 12-month ECLs to lifetime ECLs.
+Upon granting of forbearance measures to performing exposures a significant increase in credit risk is considered to have occurred and exposures are classified as stage 2.
+Also, in assessing whether a financial asset has experienced a significant increase in credit risk since initial recognition, the Group uses a combination of qualitative and backstop criteria including:

-- The credit facility presents arrears over 30 days within the last 12 months. - The credit facility was forborne, as per the EBA definition over the last 12 months. - Individual assessment of significant increase in credit risk for significant exposures to ensure that there was not a significant decline in the internal credit rating compared to the one at origination (for facilities where credit rating at origination is available).
+- The credit facility presents arrears over 30 days within the last 90 days. - Individual assessment of significant increase in credit risk for significant exposures to ensure that there was not a significant decline in the internal credit rating compared to the one at origination (for facilities where credit rating at origination is available).